StarTalk

 • The application is open now and will stay open until all spaces are filled.

 • Admission is on a rolling basis.
-Space is limited to 30 students, who will be divided into three classes based on students’ proficiency and grade levels.
+Space is limited to 18 students.

 Eligible Participants